CarlosSoPe6/JMagicBrain/README.md

 # README

-JMagicBrain is a Neural Network API
+JMagicBrain is a Neural network API for java with backpropagation and particle swarm optimization as training methods

 ## Disclaimer